iynehz/perl5-Kx/README.md

 If this code is useful then please drop me a line and let me know.
 I would also like to be acknowledged in any products you may make from this.
 I get a bit of a buzz out of it.

+The `LICENSE` file in the package is the Perl 5 license.

 # BUGS